The Absolute Beginner’s Guide to Fishing

 It’s important to learn good fishing etiquette early—be respectful of other anglers, the fish you catch, and the environment you’re in.
 Don’t crowd a spot that someone else is fishing: I like to give other anglers no less than 50 to 60 feet on the most crowded water and more than a couple hundred yards if there aren’t many people around.
 Don’t keep more fish than you can eat, and always adhere to leave-no-trace ethics.
 Be sure you know whether the section of the water you’re on is catch and release, limited to artificial lures (no live bait), or fly-fishing only.
 You can’t always count on a sign to tell you this information, so check a local regulation book or your state’s forestry department’s website for facts as well as updates on closures.

 A spinning reel and rod combo is your best bet as a beginner.
 “Combo” is the key word here—it signals that the reel and rod are sold together, which usually means they’re easier to set up.
-Here’s a great video that outlines the basic parts of a spinning reel.
+Here’s a great video below that outlines the basic parts of a spinning reel.
 An employee at your local tackle shop will be able to point you in the right direction in terms of a good beginner rod that will meet your particular needs.

 Lures and bait will be your next step after a rod and reel.
 Live worms or PowerBait—a scented puttylike material that you form around a bare hook—are good starting points, while lures, which are decoys designed to attract a fish’s attention, are another effective option once you get comfortable using bait.
 You’ll also need some bobbers, which are small floating balls that sink or bob when something hits your lure, indicating you have a fish on.
-A rubber net (which is easier on a fish’s skin than string or nylon nets), needle-nose pliers to retrieve lures from the inside of the fish’s mouth, and a small tackle box to keep all of your lures and bait in one place are also helpful.
+A rubber net (which is easier on a fish’s skin than string or nylon nets), needle-nose pliers to retrieve lures from the inside of the fish’s mouth, and a small tackle box to keep all of your lures and bait in one place is also helpful.

 Like any outdoor pursuit, your fishing needs will only continue to expand as you gain more experience; you’ll likely want to upgrade your gear after a few months, while waders and boots could also be added to your kit down the road.